-Development charges are fees that the Town collects to help pay for the cost of infrastructure required to provide municipal services to new development.
-This includes new infrastructure as well as the re-development of land within the municipality.
-This infrastructure includes roads, water and wastewater infrastructure, libraries, community centres, and fire and police facilities.
+Development charges are fees that the Town collects to help pay for the cost of infrastructure required to provide municipal services to new developments.
+This includes new infrastructure as well as the re-development of land.
+Infrastructure includes roads, water and wastewater infrastructure, libraries, community centres, and fire and police facilities.

 The development of all lands within the Town is subject to development charges.
-Development Charges are levied according to the service area in which the development is located.
-The amounts of the charges vary by service area.
+Development Charges vary by service area and are levied according to the service area in which the development is located.

-The Town estimates what new services will be needed to accommodate the Town’s growing population, and uses this information to update the Development Charges By-law and Development Charges Background Study.
+Development Charges are based on Town estimates of what new services will be needed to accommodate population growth.
+This information is used to update the Development Charges By-law and the Consolidated Development Charges Background Study.

-The Town's current Development Charges By-law and Background Study were completed in the summer of 2014.
+The Town's current Development Charges By-law and Consolidated Development Charges Background Study were completed in 2019.
 The Ontario Development Charges Act states that a municipality must, at minimum, review the By-law and accompanying Background Study every five years.
 In the fall of 2017, the Town issued a Request for Proposal for Consulting Services for the Development Charges Background Study and By-law, which was awarded to Hemson Consulting.